A stationary set method for estimating oscillatory integrals: Statement of the main results

 for every $d, k\ge 2$.
 At the end of their paper, they also stated as an open problem to find the exact value of $p_{d, k}$ in higher dimensions.
 Later, Ikromov \cite{MR1636721} obtained the lower bound

 In the quadratic case, that is, the case $k=2$, the problem was resolved by Mockenhaupt \cite{Mockenhaupt}, who proved that $p_{d, 2}=2(d+1)$ for every $d\ge 2$.

 For more partial results and for results on other systems of monomials, we refer to Chakhkiev \cite{MR1972998}, Ikromov and Safarov \cite{MR3496236}, Safarov \cite{MR3916135}, and Dzhabbarov \cite{MR3920413,MR4092565}. \begin{remark} In \cite{MR4092565}, Dzhabbarov considered the case $d=2, k=3$ and claimed that $p_{2, 3}\le 12.$ The strategy in that paper is to show that $E_{[0, 1]^2}^{(2, 3)}1\in L^{12}(\R^9)$.
 To bound the $L^{12}$ norm, the author there expanded the 12-th power of $E_{[0, 1]^2}^{(2, 3)}1$ and applied some delicate change of variables, which further required some careful computations of Jacobians.
-While this approach looks very natural, our results below (see Section \ref{210216section5},in particular, Remark \ref{210216rem}) indicates that $E_{[0, 1]^2}^{(2, 3)}1$ just missed being $L^{12}$ integrable.
+Although this approach looks very natural, our results below (see Section \ref{210216section5}, in particular, Remark \ref{210216rem}) indicates that $E_{[0, 1]^2}^{(2, 3)}1$ narrowly misses being $L^{12}$ integrable.
 Indeed,

 for every large $R$ where $B_R\subset \R^9$ is the ball of radius $R$ centered at the origin. \end{remark}

 As a consequence of Theorem \ref{main_tarry}, we obtain the following Fourier restriction estimates. \begin{cor} Let $d=2$.
 For $k\ge 2$, let $\bar{p}_{d, k}$ denote the smallest even number that is greater than or equal to $p_{d, k}$.
 Then